Officials Introduction

 This soccer program is designed to be a community activity for the participants.
 It is not designed to conform to the competitive model of club-level youth soccer; therefore, many aspects of competitive league officiating are missing, such as the need to track goals and goal scorers and keep track of standings.

 Even still, the expectation to exhibit fairness and professionalism rests upon your shoulders.
-Your duty to do so is built upon your knowledge of the game and the designs of our soccer program that you will have to master in order to properly execute the very enjoyable task of taking the field with two teams of youth soccer players and call a fair game for them.
+Build upon your knowledge of the game by learning about the spirit and philosophy of the soccer program.
+The task of taking to the field with two teams of youth soccer players will then be greatly enjoyable for yourself and for the participants.

 Education and Training